khalidl/travelogue/README.md

 The structure is simple and the docs on the [Kirby website](http://getkirby.com/) will help you well underway should you get stuck.
 Below is a starting guide on how to add an article and how to customize certain elements.

+**Note**: The theme is provided as is, I can not provide support for Kirby-related issues.
+Travelogue works flawlessly with Kirby 1, and was tested on Kirby 2 without any major issues.
+I have received a couple of support requests, which ended up being hosts not fully compatible with Kirby itself.
+The [Kirby Forum](http://getkirby.com/forum/) will help you find a proper solution.

+If you find any bug though, please open up an issue here on GitHub.

 Please let me know if you use this theme, as I'd love to see what you do with it.
 And don't forget to buy a license for Kirby to support its developer [Bastian Allgeier](http://bastianallgeier.com).

 ## Getting started